Showing posts with label Europe tennis travel. Show all posts

 That pitstop at ATP NextGen in Milan was showcasing the top young stars (aged 21 and younger).
 Serendipitously, I met up with the mom of our hometown San Diego Open champion Brandon Nakashima!
 My mother was also born in Vietnam originally.

 I stayed a couple days to see the famous Domo and Last Supper.
-Milan is a very fashionable and hipster-friendly city

 The ATP NextGen Arena location itself looked like a large indoor high school gymnasium.
 Lots of Italian kids and families.
 Fans enjoyed the flashy light and sound show.
 It's the junior version of the ATP Finals event.
 He concluded the season by winning the tournament, beating several top players along the way.